The 10 Most Dangerous And Worst Neighborhoods In Long Beach, CA

 It seems as if there’s a neighborhood for everyone in Long Beach.

-Today, we'll use science and data to determine which Long Beach hoods need a little tender loving care - the sore thumbs of the Long Beach area if you will.
-Realistically, you can't expect all the neighborhoods to be amazing, although Park Estates ranks way above the rest.
+Today, we’ll use Saturday Night Science to determine which Long Beach hoods need a little tender loving care – the sore thumbs of the Long Beach area if you will.
+Realistically, you can’t expect all the neighborhoods to be amazing, although Dominguez ranks way above the rest.

-So what's the worst neighborhood to live in Long Beach for 2022?
-According to the most recent census data, Wilmington looks to be the worst neighborhood in Long Beach.
+So what’s the worst neighborhood to live in Long Beach for 2025?
+According to the most recent census data, North West Long Beach looks to be the worst neighborhood in Long Beach.

 Read on to see how we determined the places around Long Beach that need a pick-me-up.
 And remember, don’t blame the messenger.